Darlene Cates: Career

-Author and screenwriter Peter Hedges saw a tape of Cates on a 1992 episode of Sally entitled "Too Heavy to Leave Their House".
-On the show, she discussed her battle with obesity and how it had affected her life.
+After seeing her on the Sally show, screenwriter Peter Hedges offered Cates the role of a morbidly obese mother in the 1993 film What's Eating Gilbert Grape; the role was expanded after director Lasse Hallstrom learned she could act.
 At the time of filming, she was 520 lb.
-Hedges offered her the role of a morbidly obese mother in the 1993 film What's Eating Gilbert Grape, which she accepted.
-The role was expanded by director Lasse Hallstrom after learning she could act.
-Her performance, her first attempt at acting in any form, received critical acclaim and was lauded by her costars Leonardo DiCaprio and Johnny Depp.
+Her performance, her first attempt at acting, received critical acclaim and was lauded by her co-stars Leonardo DiCaprio and Johnny Depp.

-Television roles followed on the shows Picket Fences in 1994 and Touched by an Angel in 1996.
+Television roles followed on Picket Fences in 1994 and Touched by an Angel in 1996.
 She had a small role in the 2001 made-for-TV film Wolf Girl.